drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 ---

-Many system administors are being pressured into
+Many system administrators are being pressured into learning how to code.
+This is a major leap for tradition operation teams.
+This is a nontrivial ask while also continuing to keep the ship running with new serv

 ## Outline
 1. Intro